pyepye/django-magiclink/README.md

 MAGICLINK_ALLOW_STAFF_LOGIN = True

 # Override the default magic link length
-# Warning: Overriding this setting has secuirty implications, shorter tokens
+# Warning: Overriding this setting has security implications, shorter tokens
 # are much more susceptible to brute force attacks*
 MAGICLINK_TOKEN_LENGTH = 0

-# Require the user email to be inclued in the verification link
+# Require the user email to be included in the verification link
 # Warning: If this is set to false tokens are more vulnerable to brute force
 MAGICLINK_VERIFY_WITH_EMAIL = True

 # Ensure the user who clicked magic link used the same browser as the
 # initial login request.
 # Note: This can cause issues on devices where the default browser is
-# different to the browser being used by the user such as on iOS)*
+# different from the browser being used by the user such as on iOS)*
 MAGICLINK_REQUIRE_BROWSER = True

 # Ensure the user who clicked magic link has the same IP address as the